Boosting Transferability in Vision-Language Attacks via Diversification along the Intersection Region of Adversarial Trajectory: Experiments

 \subsection{Setups}

 \textbf{VLP Models.} In our transferability evaluation experiments across various VLP models, we explore two typical architectures: fused and aligned VLP models.
 We select CLIP \cite{radford2021learning} for the aligned VLP model.
 CLIP offers a choice between two distinct image encoders, namely ViT-B/16 \cite{dosovitskiy2010image} and ResNet-101 \cite{He_2016_CVPR}, denoted as CLIP$_{\rm ViT}$ and CLIP$_{\rm CNN}$, respectively.
 In the case of fused VLP models, we opt for ALBEF \cite{li2021align} and TCL \cite{yang2022vision}.
-ALBEF's image encoder is a 12-layer ViT-B/16 visual transformer, complemented by two 6-layer transformers for the text encoder and multimodal encoder.
-TCL shares the same model architecture as ALBEF but differs in its pre-training objectives, maintaining a common fundamental model structure.
+ALBEF uses a 12-layer ViT-B/16 image encoder and two 6-layer transformers for text and multimodal encoding.
+TCL shares this architecture but has different pre-training objectives.

 \textbf{Datasets.} In this study, we leverage two widely recognized multimodal datasets, namely Flickr30K \cite{plummer2015flickr30k} and MSCOCO \cite{lin2014microsoft}, for evaluating the image-text retrieval task.
 The Flickr30K dataset comprises 31,783 images, each accompanied by five captions for annotation.
 Similarly, the MSCOCO dataset consists of 123,287 images, and approximately five captions are provided for each image.